Yashjagtap14/LiveFaceSwap/README.md

 🚀 Features

-🎥 Real-time face swap with webcam
+🎥 Real-time face swap with webcam,
-🖼 Supports custom face images
+🖼 Supports custom face images,
-✨ Smooth blending with OpenCV’s seamlessClone
+✨ Smooth blending with OpenCV’s seamlessClone,
-😎 Beginner-friendly: press Q to quit anytime
+😎 Beginner-friendly: press Q to quit anytime.
-🧑‍🤝‍🧑 Optional: multiple faces support

 🔧 How It Works